alainwolf/roll.urown.net/server/ssh-server.rst

 As of now RSA and ed25519 keys can both be published in DNS according to the IANA assignments `DNS SSHFP Resource Record Parameters
 <https://www.iana.org/assignments/dns-sshfp-rr-parameters/dns-sshfp-rr-parameters.xhtml>`_.
-But OpenSSH isn't ready to read and check ed25519 fingerprints from DNS.
-The message "Error calculating host key fingerprint." will be displayed and keys need to be manually accepted.

 Prerequisites
 ^^^^^^^^^^^^^